premake/premake-core/website/docs/copylocal.md

 If a project includes multiple calls to `copylocal` the lists are concatenated, in the order in which they appear in the script.

 Note that, by default, all referenced non-system assemblies in a C# project are copied.
 This function only needs to called when a subset of the referenced assemblies should be copied.
-To disable copying of *all* references, use the `NoLocalCopy` build flag instead (see Examples, below).
+To disable copying of *all* references, use the `allowcopylocal` API.

 ### Parameters ###